TanukiSharp/MHArmory/README.md

 For any bug report or feature request, please fill an issue [here][9].

-If you are a developer and want to contribute to code, I recommend to first open an [issue][9] to describe the feature to be implemented before implementing it, in order to discuss about it.
+If you are a developer and want to contribute to code, I recommend to first open an [issue][9] to describe the problem to solve or feature to be implemented, before implementing it, in order to discuss about it.

 # How to use